Jake Trueman

-He has previously played for the Castleford Tigers in the Super League and Bradford Bulls in the Championship.
+He has previously played for the Castleford Tigers and Hull FC in the Super League, and for the Bradford Bulls in the Championship.
 He has represented England at international level.

 Background

 Trueman was born in Bradford, West Yorkshire, England.
+He began playing rugby league for local amateur side, West Bowling.

 Club career

 Bradford Bulls

 He is a product of the Bradford Bulls Academy and signed his first professional contract in January 2016 with them.
-Trueman previously played for a local amateur side, West Bowling ARLFC.

-He featured in round 13 of the 2016 Bradford Bulls season, against the Swinton Lions.
+He made his debut in May 2016 against the Swinton Lions.